 On the flipside, Volkswagens can be rather expensive second-hand buys.

-The name Volkswagen means 'people's car' in German and the company certainly has most of the popular market niches covered.
-From the ultra-compact Up city car to the gigantic , VW boasts a remarkably complete range of models.
+The name Volkswagen means 'people's car' in German, and the company certainly has most of the popular market niches covered.

-The Golf easily remains VW's bestselling model and its touchstone product, although the smaller offers much of what the Golf can do for less money, and there's the small SUV as well (pictured above).
-Even the tiny Up is a strong contender.
+The easily remains VW's bestselling model, although the smaller offers much of what the Golf can do for less money.
+Its SUV range starts with the very small and slightly larger .
+Its smallest car is the .